xmatters-tko/battlesnake-java/README.md

 $ heroku local
 ```

-Your app should now be running on [localhost:5000](http://localhost:5000/).
+Your app should now be running on [localhost:5000/health](http://localhost:5000/health).

 ## Deploying to Heroku

 ### Create an App
-First create a Heroku App and give it a name.
+Next, create an application on Heroku and give it a name that represents your project.
 This will create a remote git repo for Heroku to use to deploy and run your project.
 ```sh
 $ heroku create [APP NAME]
 $ git push heroku master